jnozzi/cocoadev.com/SiteContent/General/PercentEncodingUrlComponents.markdown

 http://www.google.com/search?q=COMPONENT

-This component is simply an [[NSString]] which i need to percent escape before posting.
+This component is simply an General/NSString which i need to percent escape before posting.
 An example of the components contents is as follows:

 'cocoadev rocks!'